-Ameren Illinois and ComEd also collect Alternative Compliance Payments ("ACPs") on behalf of customers taking hourly service from the utility.209 Unlike the ACP funds paid by ARES into the RERF, which are held and administered by the IPA, utility hourly customer ACP funds are held by the utilities.210 As required by the IPA Act, each utility has disclosed the amount of hourly customer ACP funds being held as of May 31, 2016: for Ameren Illinois, the balance is \$12,665,469 (\$12,348.925 after adjusting for DG REC contracts signed after May 31, 2016); for ComEd, the balance is \$27,467,027 (\$26,818,750 after adjusting for DG REC contracts signed after May 31, 2016).
+Ameren Illinois and ComEd also collect Alternative Compliance Payments ("ACPs") on behalf of customers taking hourly service from the utility.
+Unlike the ACP funds paid by ARES into the RERF, which are held and administered by the IPA, utility hourly customer ACP funds are held by the utilities.
+As required by the IPA Act, each utility has disclosed the amount of hourly customer ACP funds being held as of May 31, 2016: for Ameren Illinois, the balance is \$12,665,469 (\$12,348.925 after adjusting for DG REC contracts signed after May 31, 2016); for ComEd, the balance is \$27,467,027 (\$25,834,060 after adjusting for DG REC contracts signed after during 2015 and 2016).

-The IPA Act requires that ACP funds from utility hourly customers be used to "increase [the utility's] spending on the purchase of renewable energy resources to be procured by the electric utility for the next plan year by an amount equal to the amounts collected by the utility under the alternative compliance payment rate or rates in the prior year ending May 31."211 Starting with the 2013-2014 delivery year, the Commission approved the use of hourly ACP funds to purchase RECs from any curtailed LTPPAs.
-In the unlikely event of future curtailments, the IPA recommends a continuation of that policy, with the caveat that these purchases would be secondary to the already contractually committed use of the hourly ACP funds for the DG
+The IPA Act requires that ACP funds from utility hourly customers be used to "increase [the utility's] spending on the purchase of renewable energy resources to be procured by the electric utility for the next plan year by an amount equal to the amounts collected by the utility under the alternative compliance payment rate or rates in the prior year ending May 31."
+Starting with the 2013-2014 delivery year, the Commission approved the use of hourly ACP funds to purchase RECs from any curtailed LTPPAs.
+However, Public Act 99-0906 provides that "[t]o the extent any previously entered order approved the procurement of renewable energy resources, the portion of that order approving the procurement shall be void," other than the DG procurement outlined in Section 8.4 below.
+In resolving any inconsistencies through deference to P.A.
+99-0906, the IPA understands that its originally-proposed procurement of curtailed RECs using hourly ACP funds was not approved by the Commission in Docket No. 16-0453.